GreyProgramming/SFIA2/README.md

 Changed the layout.html for better visuals.
 Created a new footer linking to linkedin.
-Url now points to VM when running: http://prideinyourself.com:5000/home Noted need to change the CSS as the CSS link provided by Bob is not able to create the visuals wanted.
+Url now points to VM when running: http://prideinyourself.com:5000/home

+Noted need to change the CSS as the CSS link provided by Bob is not able to create the visuals wanted.
+Need to check whether there is a print function in the home page as it is printing in the console whenever loaded.
+Need to alter users table for admin column + allow admins to delete posts from users as they are actioned.